Medicare Coverage – Will Medicare pay for my Home Health Care?

 Included is an initial evaluation by an RN from a Medicare Home Care Agency, to determine whether you are an eligible candidate for home care.
 It may also cover a portion of the cost (usually 80%) of any medical supplies that you might use at home.

-If your doctor orders home health care and you have not been hospitalized, Medicare will cover home health services, however you will need to have recently visited your doctor in order for him to prescribe Medicare home care services
+If your doctor orders home health care and you have not been hospitalized, Medicare will cover home health services.
+However you will need to have recently seen your doctor for him to prescribe Medicare services.

 When are home health aides and other home care services NOT covered by Medicare?

-In general , Medicare will not pay for services of a home health aide or certified nursing assistant to provide the following:
+Medicare will not pay for services of a home health aide or certified nursing assistant unless you provide the following:

 - Part-time or long-term personal care by home health aides such as bathing, dressing, eating, using the bathroom, and other activities of daily living.
 If this is the only care you need then you will likely pay privately unless you have * long term care insurance.